securitystreak/security-scripts/README.md

 # Security Scripts

-A public collection of offensive and defensive security-related scripts.
+A collection of public offensive and defensive security related scripts.

-Only run these in a controlled and authorized manner.
+Only run these in a controlled and authorized manner!

 # Copyright

-Original LICENSE notices have been whenever available.
+Whenever available, original copyright notices are preserved.

+Disagree?
+Please send an email to:

-Disagree? dmca-request (shift+F2) securitystreak.com
+dmca-request (shift+F2) securitystreak.com